 Law enforcement agencies who seek information about Alternative Hosting’s customers, and/or their use of Alternative Hosting’s services, are required to submit a subpoena, or other similar document, pursuant to which Alternative Hosting is required by law to produce this information (Subpoena).
 Unless specifically required by law and so clearly communicated to Alternative Hosting, the Subpoena will be transmitted to Alternative Hosting’s Customer.

-Civil demands for information, such as discovery requests and similar demands (Civil Demands), must be part of a filed and pending litigation matter.
+Third party Civil demands for information, such as discovery requests and similar demands (Civil Demands), must be part of a filed and pending litigation matter.
 Responses to Civil Demands are at Alternative Hosting’s discretion.
 Responses are subject to a response fee of $500 per hour.
+The same rate applies for requests, research or responses on issues where you have indicated you wish to pursue legal action, but have not yet files such action (whether you intend to pursue such legal action or not).
 Alternative Hosting does not honour requests from civil litigants to limit or to pre-approve response expenses.
 Civil litigants are encouraged to contact Alternative Hosting prior to serving Civil Demands in order to minimize their expense.